 A recent research from Taiwan shows that

 Insufficient sleep and sleep disturbances are common among youth and adolescents around the world.
-From from 2006 60 2011, number of adolescents in the United States , having the sleep less than eight hours a day rose from 45% to 60%.
+From 2006 60 2011, the number of adolescents in the United States, having the sleep less than eight hours a day rose from 45% to 60%.

-Ninty percent of recently punished studies report a significant association between screen time and reduced sleep duration and increased sleep problems.
-Studies report that use of mobile phone at bedtime reduce the total sleep time by 20-45 minutes.
+Ninety percent of recently punished studies report a significant association between screen time and reduced sleep duration and increased sleep problems.
+Studies report that the use of the mobile phone at bedtime reduces the total sleep time by 20-45 minutes.

 Depression and other psychiatric disorders

-Mobile phone usage contributes to the obesity by following ways
+Mobile phone usage contributes to obesity by following ways

-1. Children tend to eat more as they keep getting food related clues by the content viewed on the mobile phone.
+- Children tend to eat more as they keep getting food-related clues by the content viewed on the mobile phone.

-2. Children tend to choose food which is rich in calories but poor in other nutritious values , because of excessive advertisement of fast food.
+- Children tend to choose food that is rich in calories but poor in other nutritious values, because of excessive advertisement for fast food.
 Some of the unhealthy food is outright promoted as healthy foods.

-4. Changes in the sleep pattern may also have contribution in the over all issue of obesity in these children.
+- Changes in the sleep pattern may also have contributed to the overall issue of obesity in these children.

-Concluding : As it is scientifically established that excessive mobile phone usage is indeed harful, we should try to limitt its use, as is possible.
+Concluding : As it is scientifically established that excessive mobile phone usage is indeed harmful, we should try to limit its use, as is possible.